gdetor/autoencoders_for_time_series/README.md

 ### Available Autoencoders

-In this repository you will find the following models:
+In this repository, you will find the following models in the `models/`
+directory:
   - **Linear** AE with feed-forward encoder/decoder.
   - **CNN** AE with convolution neural network as encoder/decoder.
   - **Causal** AE with causal convolution encoder/decoder (dilated convolutions)
   - **LSTM** AE with LSTM encoder/decoder.

-For each case the variational AE [4] is also available in the directory `models/`.
+For each case above, a variational AE [4] is also available in the directory `models/`.
+In the directory `data_loader/`, you can find the  TimeseriesLoader class (see [here](https://github.com/gdetor/pytorch_timeseries_loader) for more details), and in the directory `data/`, you can find two data files (a sinusoidal signal and the female's births dataset).

 ### How to run